sumn2u/FrontEndChallenge_001/README.md

 In order to understand all this, we would like you to complete the following challenge.
 This is a simplified case which illustrates the kinds of situations we have to deal with on a daily basis.

 There are no time limitations but we suggest you dont spend more then a few hours on it.
-We are not looking for a bullet-proof solution we just want to see a first prototype/approach
+We are not looking for a bullet-proof solution but it has to be elegant, clean, maintenable and intuitive approach.

 ## Challenge Description